-- In the event of replacing the plug fuse, use a fuse approved by ASTA to BS 1362, i.e. carrying the mark, rating as marked on plug. - Always replace the fuse cover.
-Never use plugs with the fuse cover omitted. - If the available electrical outlet is not suitable for the plug supplied with this equipment, you should contact your authorized dealer to obtain the correct lead.
+The plug served from the main lead must be destroyed as a plug with bared flexible cords is hazardous if engaged in a live socket outlet.
+In the event of replacing the plug fuse, use a fuse approved by ASTA to BS 1362, i.e. carrying the mark, rating as marked on plug.
+Always replace the fuse cover, never use plugs with the fuse cover omitted.